nus-cs2103/website-base/admin/appendixB-policies.md

 <div id="policy-followingInstructions">

 When working with others, especially in a large class such as CS2103,  it is very important that you adhere to standards, policies, and instructions imposed on everyone.
-Not doing so creates unnecessary headaches for everyone and sends negative signals about your work attitude.
+Not doing so creates unnecessary headaches for everyone and puts your work attitude in a negative light.
 That is why we penalize repeated violations of instructions.
+On the other hand we do understand that humans are liable to make mistakes.
+That is why we only penalize repeated or frequent mistakes.

 </div>